crtnet/kbc/README.md

 ## Licença

-Este projeto está sob a licença MIT.
+Este projeto está sob a licença MIT.# kbc2